-A: The Vice President, Dean, or Chancellor of a given unit, college or regional campus will determine which business operations and services under her/his jurisdiction will be required to remain open and staffed.
+A: The Vice President, Chancellor or Dean, of a given area, campus or college will determine which business operations and services under their jurisdiction will be required to remain open and staffed, including reduced staffing levels.

 Q: When should the building coordinator or office administrator notify Facilities Services of buildings or offices that will be occupied during the December Holiday Reduced operations?